soapopera12/learnML/ExplainLikeIam5/Machine learning 2025837b28ef4aecbc1b3261dbcfb669.md

     1. Adaboost (Adaptive boosting)

-        Adjusts the weights of incorrectly classified instances and combines the models with weights based on their accuracy.
+        Adjusts the weights of incorrectly classified instances and train the new models on updated weights.

     2. Gradient boosting

-        Sequentially adds models to minimize a specified loss function, usually by fitting models to the residual errors of the previous models.
+        Fits new model to the residual errors of previous models.

+        More flexible than adaboost and can handle non-linear relationships, better for higher dimensional data

     3. XGBoost (Extreme Gradient Boosting)

         An optimized and efficient implementation of gradient boosting.
+Has parallel processing capabilities.

+    4. CatBoost (Categorical Boosting)

+        Optimal for categorical data.
+No need of one-hot-encoding.

+    5. LightGBM

+        Tree based learning algorithms and one-side sampling technique.

 4. **Stacking**

     Stacking involves training multiple different types of models and then using another model to combine their predictions.
 This technique leverages the strengths of various base models.
+So the underlying model can be thought of as base models and then we can use a simple Logistic regression model to combine the result of these model to get us an output.

     Process:

     1. Train several different base models on the training data.
     2. Use the predictions of these base models as input features for a second-level model (meta-model).
     3. Train the meta-model to make the final prediction based on the outputs of the base models.

-5. **Voting classifier**
+    examples are LR, Decision tree and SVM for base models and LR for meta models

+5. **Voting classifiers (Not a ensemble model but rather deciding how the ensemble models O/Ps are found.**

     Voting ensembles combine the predictions of multiple models by voting, either through majority voting for classification or averaging for regression.